Basic Motor Position Control Application

 Run the Script

-After launching the script, you will be prompted to enter a desired angle between 0
+After launching the script, you will be prompted to enter a desired angle between 0 and 360 degrees.

 The motor will rotate to the target position using encoder feedback and stop.